 |Photo courtesy of PEXELS|

-The doctor was unemotional as he said that the operation to be done on Mommy would be the way to know if she has cancer or tuberculosis of the stomach.
+The doctor was unemotional when he said that the operation to be done on Mommy would be the way to know if she has cancer or tuberculosis of the stomach.

-Margie and I never asked about the possibility of Mommy having cancer.
-As we fired our questions to the doctor, we dodged the topic of cancer.
+Margie and I never asked about the possibility if Mommy has cancer.
+We have so many questions to Mom's doctor, but we dodged the topic of cancer.

-The night before Mommy's operation, Margie stayed with her, while I went home because my youngest son DJ had just turned a year old.
-Before sleeping, I lit a candle by my window and started to pray.
-I could barely say anything, my thoughts were racing, I couldn't focus on a proper prayer.
-I asked the Holy Spirit to pray for me, for I cannot form my prayers even in my mind.
+The night before Mommy's operation, Margie stayed with her while I went home because my youngest son DJ had just turned a year old.
+Before I slept, I lit a candle by my window and started to pray.
+I could barely say anything, and my thoughts were racing.
+I couldn't focus on a proper prayer.
+I asked the Holy Spirit to pray for me because I cannot form my prayers even in my mind.

 I spent a sleepless night and woke up very early.

-I took 2 steps at a time, lengthening my strides, then I came tumbling down, I couldn't hold on, I barrelled down the streets.
+I took two steps at a time, lengthening my strides, then I came tumbling down, I couldn't hold on, I rolled down the road.
 I was in a hurry!